Dekirai/MultiPresence/README.md

 You can customize your presence to your liking using a config file of your game.
 A tutorial written by me can be found here: [Wiki -> How to use placeholders](https://github.com/Dekirai/MultiPresence/wiki/How-to-use-placeholders)

-Here is a video showcasing how placeholders work:
+Here is a video showcasing how placeholders work (Outdated but similar):
 [![Video](https://img.youtube.com/vi/x0avvmvQ5BQ/0.jpg)](https://www.youtube.com/watch?v=x0avvmvQ5BQ)

 ## Supported games